GenerGener/Candida_auris/README.md

+# Thanks for stoping by our poster and repo!

 # Candida_auris: Supplemental information on *Candida auris* reference genome patches, current state-of-the-art, and best-practice recommendations

 If referencing this resource, please cite:\